rudidude86/gura-lang.github.io/documents/Data-Type.md

         true  false

-  In a conditional part of `if` function and in a logical calculation, `false` and `nil` only are determined as a false state while other values are treated as a true state.
+  In a conditional part of `if` function along with other relevant functions and in a logical calculation,
+  `false` and `nil` only are determined as a false state while other values are treated as a true state.
   Note that a zero value of `number` type is recognized as a true, not a false.

-* `complex`

-  A number literal suffixed by `j` creates a value of `complex` type that represents complex numbers.

-        3.14j  1000j  1e3j

 * `number`

-  A number literal without any suffix creates a value of `number` type.
+  A number literal without any suffix instantiates a value of `number` type.

         3.14  1000  1e3  0xaabb

-* `rational`

-  A number literal suffixed by `r` created a value of `rational` type that represents rational numbers.

-        3r  123r

 * `string`

-  A string literal without any suffix creates a value of `string` type.
+  A string literal without any suffix instantiates a value of `string` type.

         'hello world'